manuelbieh/react-book/advanced-concepts/code-splitting.md

   );
 }

-ReactDOM.render(<App />, document.getElementById("root"));
+ReactDOM.render(<App />, document.getElementById('root'));
 ```

 In this example we have defined two main components: `ImageCanvas` which displays an image and `ImageToolbar` which contains the editing tools for the images.
 Both of these elements are embraced by a Suspense element.
 The fallback `<div>Application loading</div>` will be shown until the `ImageCanvas` component has been loaded by the server.

 If this happens **before** the `ImageToolbar` has loaded, the second inner `Suspense` element will take effect and show a message that _"Image editing tools are being loaded."_ until it has been fully loaded.

 If, however, the `ImageCanvas` component is only loaded **after** the `ImageToolbar` has completed loading, the outer `Suspense` will prevent the `ImageToolbar` from being displayed until the `ImageCanvas` has also loaded.
 It will display the outer fallback message and render the components to the screen as soon as the `ImageCanvas` has completed loading.

 Thus, our user interface can take three different forms:

-* `ImageCanvas` and `ImageToolbar` have loaded successfully and are both displayed
+- `ImageCanvas` and `ImageToolbar` have loaded successfully and are both displayed
-* `ImageCanvas` has not finished loading and the message "Application is loading" message is displayed \(independent of the status of the `ImageToolbar`\)
+- `ImageCanvas` has not finished loading and the message "Application is loading" message is displayed \(independent of the status of the `ImageToolbar`\)
-* `ImageCanvas` has loaded but `ImageToolbar` has not.
+- `ImageCanvas` has loaded but `ImageToolbar` has not.
 In this case, `ImageCanvas` will be displayed but instead of the `ImageToolbar`, a message saying _"Image editing tools are being loaded."_ will be shown.

 This way we explicitly prevent the image editing tools from being displayed to the user without having a fully loaded image to display alongside it.
 Nesting `Suspense` fallbacks allow for a greater degree of flexibility and granular decision making of which components should be shown at any time.